MediaWorks New Zealand

-MediaWorks New Zealand is a New Zealand-based company specialising in radio, outdoor advertising and interactive media.
-It is jointly owned by U.S. company Oaktree Capital Management and out-of-home advertising company QMS.
-It operates nine national radio brands, twelve websites and one locally operated radio station.
+MediaWorks New Zealand is a New Zealand–based company specialising in radio, outdoor advertising and interactive media.
+It is owned by Australian out-of-home advertising company QMS.
+It operates eight national radio brands, eleven websites and one locally operated radio station.

-On 1 December 2020, MediaWorks sold its entire television division, MediaWorks TV to Discovery, Inc. and the subsidiary company, MediaWorks TV Limited was renamed Discovery NZ Limited (now Warner Bros.
-Discovery NZ Limited).
+On 1 December 2020, MediaWorks sold its entire television division, MediaWorks TV to Discovery, Inc. and the subsidiary company, MediaWorks TV Limited was renamed Discovery NZ Limited (now Sky Free).

+Oaktree Capital Management formerly held a 45% stake in Mediaworks.
+On 7 April 2025, it was announced that QMS had purchased this share taking full control of the company.

 History

 Television

-MediaWorks TV was created in 2004 following the merger of TVWorks and RadioWorks, and owned the nationwide free-to-air television channels TV3 and C4.
+MediaWorks was created in 24 June 2004 following the merger of TVWorks and RadioWorks, and owned the nationwide free-to-air television channels TV3 and C4 through the MediaWorks TV subsidary.

 On 7 September 2020, MediaWorks confirmed that it would be selling its entire television arm including Three, Bravo, The Edge TV, Breeze TV, streaming service ThreeNow, and current affairs service Newshub to Discovery, Inc.

 The acquisition of MediaWorks TV by Discovery, Inc. was completed on 1 December 2020.

-In November 2021, Discovery NZ, Ltd announced it would be ending its agreement with MediaWorks to broadcast The Edge TV and Breeze TV services and would be relaunching the channels.
+In November 2021, Discovery NZ Ltd announced it would be ending its agreement with MediaWorks to broadcast The Edge TV and Breeze TV services and would be relaunching the channels.